 As playback volume increases, our hearing becomes more balanced, making it easier to hear the high and low frequencies evenly.
 The ideal listening range for most home studios is around 73-76dB SPL.
 But mixers have no control over how loud people listen to music.
 Only how loud each element is in the track.

-This is why reaching for plugins right out the gate might actually mean you spend more time trying to improve your sound.
+This is why reaching for plugins right out the gate might mean you spend more time trying to improve your sound.
 Setting the loudness of a channel first helps you get 80% of the way there.
 The plugins can then help you sculpt your sound to 100% of what you’re shooting for.

 Creating a basic balance between each of the tracks at the beginning of a mix gives you a solid foundation to work from and makes it easier to make critical mixing decisions down the road, like which frequencies to cut or how much compression to apply.